AadarshDevi/build_3/bin/README.md

 ## Dev Information

 - app dimension (w,h): 1540, 892
-- entertainment status:
+- entertainment status: booleans

   - 1: seen
-  - 2: not seen
-  - 3: upcoming
-  - 4: released
+  - 2: released
-  - 5: completed
+  - 3: completed
-  - 6: ongoing
-  - 7: pilot
+  - 4: pilot
-  - 8: special
+  - 5: special

 ## Dictionary

 - Module: the ui containing the data from data file (contains info on a single entertainment)
 - Module Viewer: the ui that contains all the entertainment modules
 - Information Viewer: displays the information from the module

+### TODO Implementations

+- [ ] the module data viewer was rewritten
+  > using FXML to view Module instead of code
+- [ ] the UI to view the modules was rewritten

 ## Version History